-A little over six months ago, the World Health Organization (WHO) officially used the p-word — pandemic — to characterize COVD-19.
+On March 11 2020, the World Health Organization (WHO) officially used the p-word — pandemic — to characterize COVD-19.

-Since then, our world has changed in countless ways and countless people worldwide have scrambled to understand the disease — what causes it, how it spreads, what can be done to treat it, how can we make a vaccine that prevents it.
+In the months since then, our world has changed in countless ways and countless people worldwide have scrambled to understand the disease — what causes it, how it spreads, what can be done to treat it, how can we make a vaccine that prevents it.

 Among the scientists on its trail is Adam Kucharski.
 He is an associate professor at the London School of Hygiene and Tropical Medicine, a TED Fellow and author of the book The Rules of Contagion.
 Kucharski analyzes data and creates mathematical models to assess disease outbreaks and efforts to control them.
 His work contributes to the UK government’s Scientific Advisory Group for Emergencies — which provides research-based advice to policymakers — as well as to health agencies like the WHO.

 Like many researchers, Kucharski expects that COVID-19 will disrupt our lives for at least the next year or two.
 “The pandemic won’t end properly until there’s enough immunity – ideally from a vaccine – to stop cases and hospitalizations rising again,” he says.

 Below, Kucharski provides a research-based update on what scientists now know about COVID-19, as well as what they’re still trying to figure out:

 Here are 5 things that scientists now know about COVID-19

 1. The geographical source of the outbreaks was closer than assumed

 Early in the pandemic, people in the US and Europe generally assumed that initial cases of the virus in their countries were directly imported from Asia.
 However, a preliminary analysis of the virus’s genetic data revealed this was a false assumption.